tmeiczin/reliqua/README.md

-# falcon-template
-Python Falcon API application template
+This is sample template to create a quick Python Falcon API application